emqx/MQTTX/.github/CONTRIBUTING.md

 6. Submit a pull request to the `dev/*` branch of the upstream repository, and we will review it.
 The repository will contain at least one `dev/${version}` branch.

+7. Release process, pull down the latest master branch `maste` in the current `dev/*` branch, use `npm version [patch | minor | major]'commit message'` to generate a new commit, and finally use rebase merge to merge into The master branch `master`.

 Thanks for your reading!
 Hope enjoying! :)